 This program is eligible for ACAOM accreditation and the Academy of Chinese Culture and Health Sciences is currently in the process of seeking ACAOM candidacy/accreditation for the program.
 However, the Academy of Chinese Culture and Health Sciences can provide no assurance that candidacy or accreditation will be granted by ACAOM.

-For students enrolled in the program before candidacy has been achieved, the following applies:
+For students enrolled in the program before pre-accreditation has been achieved, the following applies:

 Students enrolled in this program are not eligible to participate in the Federal grant and loan programs.

 In recognition of how this impacts our prospective students, the first class enrolled will enjoy a 30% discount.

 Those students who are ACCHS Alumni will receive a 50% discount.

 The ACCHS Doctorate of Acupuncture and Oriental Medicine (DAOM) program will provide licensed acupuncturists with opportunities to deepen their studies of Chinese Medicine, increase their clinical competence and confidence, and become leaders in the field of TCM.